InfluxOW/php-project-lvl1/README.md

 `brain-*game-name*`
 ## Games List With Description
 1. *calc*\
-Find the result of the expression?
+Find the result of the expression.
 2. *even*\
 Answer "yes" if the number is even, otherwise answer "no".
 3. *gcd*\